Reliability analysis of arbitrary systems based on active learning and global sensitivity analysis: Problem statement and motivations

 In this work, we are primarily interested in \emph{system reliability analysis}, where the performance of the system is jointly described by the component limit states.
 In this context, the definition of the failure domain is not straightforward and depends on the configuration of the system.
 Notable configurations include parallel and series systems.
 A parallel system is one for which system failure occurs only when all components fail, while a series system is one that fails when at least one component fails.
 Assuming that the system state can be sufficiently described by the knowledge of the state of each component, any arbitrary configuration can be defined as a parallel (resp. series) arrangement of a series (resp. parallel) system using the concepts of minimal path sets (resp. minimal cut sets) \citep{Ross2010}.

 We consider here the most general case when the system configuration is defined through an arbitrary function $h\prt{g_1\prt{\ve{X}_1}, \ldots, g_m\prt{\ve{X}_m}} = h\prt{\ve{g}\prt{\ve{X}}}$.
 We introduce here the $M$-dimensional random vector describing the entire system $\ve{X} \in \mathbb{R}^{M} \sim f_{\ve{X}}(\ve{x})$ that contains all components of the vectors $\ve{X}_j$ without duplication.
 The support of $\ve{X}$ is obtained by the union: $\mathcal{D}_{\ve{X}} = \cup_{j=1}^{m} \mathcal{D}_{\ve{X}_j}$.
 This means that the random variables $\ve{X}_j$ are not necessarily the same, even though there is in general some overlap.
 While a Boolean composition of $\min$ and $\max$ operators may typically define the \emph{composition function} $h$, this work is not restricted to such compositions.
-We however assume that $h$ is an easy-to-evaluate function, more precisely that its evaluation cost is comparatively much smaller than that of any of the component limit state functions.
+We however assume that $h$ is an easy-to-evaluate, analytical function, more precisely that its evaluation cost is comparatively much smaller than that of any of the component limit state functions.
+This allows us to use sampling-based approaches in the methodology we propose

 The system failure probability therefore reads

 where $f_{\ve{X}}$ is the joint density of $\ve{X}$ and the system failure domain $\mathcal{D}_{f}$ is defined by $\mathcal{D}_{f} = \acc{\ve{x} \in \mathbb{R}^M: h\prt{\ve{g}\prt{\ve{x}}} \leq 0}$.